dragnet-org/dragnet/README.md

 1. Create a directory hierarchy as detailed above (`HTML` and `Corrected` sub-directories)
 2. Add `HTML` and `Corrected` files.
-    a.
-Save HTML files to the directory to be used as training examples.
+    1. Save HTML files to the directory to be used as training examples.
 This is the raw HTML from crawling the page or "Save as.." in a browser.
-    b.
-Extract the content from the `html` files into the `Corrected` files.
+    2. Extract the content from the `html` files into the `Corrected` files.
-        i.
-Open each HTML file in a web browser with the network connection turned off and Javascript disabled.
+        1. Open each HTML file in a web browser with the network connection turned off and Javascript disabled.
 This simulates the information available to a simple web crawler that does not execute Javascript or fetch additional resources other then the HTML.
-        ii.
-Cut and paste any content into the `Corrected` text file.
+        2. Cut and paste any content into the `Corrected` text file.
 If there are any comments, then separate the comments from the main article content in the text file with the string `!@#$%^&*()  COMMENTS` on its own line.